Baby monitors provide anxious new parents with peace of mind, but traditional audio alerts do little to help those with hearing impairments.

 - The smart sock is not suitable for babies over the age of 18 months.

 - The 15-hour battery life enables you to keep an eye on your baby all day and night.

-- It features a 720p HD monitoring screen with a 5-inch display.
+- Features a 720p HD monitoring screen with a 5-inch display.

-- Parents can pan, tilt, and zoom to see their baby’s room.
+- Parents can pan, tilt, and zoom to see their baby’s entire room.

 - The white noise feature only functions for 30 minutes, which may not be enough for your little one.

 How do baby monitors work for deaf people?

 Deaf parents utilize baby monitors to pick up movement and sound in their baby’s room.
 They may also use a camera to stream video to a wireless monitor or smartphone.

 In this case, the camera must be able to pick up images in low light.
 Other devices light up or vibrate when a baby moves, cries, or simply makes a sound.

 Do I need a baby monitor?